DataDog/documentation/content/en/watchdog/_index.md

 ---
 ## Overview

 Watchdog is Datadog’s AI engine, providing you with automated alerts, insights, and root cause analyses that draw from observability data across the entire Datadog platform.
-Watchdog continuously monitors your infrastructure and surfaces the signals that matter most, helping you quickly detect, troubleshoot, and resolve issues.
-Plus, all Watchdog features come built in—no setup required
+Watchdog continuously monitors your infrastructure and calls attention to the signals that matter most, helping you quickly detect, troubleshoot, and resolve issues.

+All Watchdog features come built-in, and do not require setup.

 {{< youtube url="https://www.youtube.com/watch?v=UMNXdrI0J8A" >}}

 ### Proactive alerts

-Watchdog proactively computes a baseline of expected behaviour for your systems, applications, and deployments to then detect anomalous behaviours:
+Watchdog proactively computes a baseline of expected behavior for your systems, applications, and deployments.
+This baseline is then used to detect anomalous behavior.

-* [Watchdog alerts][2]
-* [Faulty deployments][3]
-* Customise Watchdog algorithms for your needs:
+{{< whatsnext desc="The following pages provide more information:">}}
+  {{< nextlink href="/watchdog/alerts">}}<u>Watchdog Alerts</u>: Learn how to view and interpret Watchdog Alerts: the information provided by each alert, what alerts cover, and where to find Watchdog alerts throughout Datadog.{{< /nextlink >}}
+  {{< nextlink href="/watchdog/faulty_deployment_detection">}}<u>Faulty Deployment Detection</u>: Learn about Automatic Faulty Deployment Detection, a Watchdog capability that finds faulty code deployments.{{< /nextlink >}}
+{{< /whatsnext >}}

+To customize Watchdog algorithms:
   * [Anomaly Algorithm][7]
   * [Forecast Algorithm][8]
   * [Outlier Algorithm][9]

 ### Investigation assistance

-To help investigation, Watchdog shows context based insights in all explorers as well as searching for the root cause and the user impact on identified anomalies:
+To help investigation, Watchdog shows context-based insights in all explorers, searches for root causes, and determines user impact.

-* [Watchdog insights][4]
-* [Root cause Analysis][5]
-* [Impact analysis][6]
+{{< whatsnext desc="The following pages provide more information">}}
+  {{< nextlink href="/watchdog/insights">}}<u>Watchdog Insights</u>: Learn about Watchdog Insights, a recommendation engine that helps users quickly identify and resolve issues.{{< /nextlink >}}
+  {{< nextlink href="/watchdog/rca">}}<u>Root Cause Analysis</u>: Learn about how Watchdog finds the root cause of an anomaly, and how to use the information provided by Watchdog Root Cause Analysis (RCA).{{< /nextlink >}}
+  {{< nextlink href="/watchdog/impact_analysis">}}<u>Impact Analysis</u>: Learn about how Watchdog identifies when an anomaly adversely impacts users.{{< /nextlink >}}
+{{< /whatsnext >}}

 ## Troubleshooting